-Even on a good day, Cleveland car accidents are more common than they should be.
-Add to that personal transportation companies, like Uber, that encourage unexperienced, underinsured drivers to serve as part-time taxis, and a lot of things can go wrong.
-When you are injured due to someone else’s negligence, they should be held accountable.
+Even on a good day, Cleveland auto accidents are more common than they should be.
+Add to that personal transportation companies, like Uber and Lyft, that encourage unexperienced, underinsured drivers to serve as part-time taxis, and a lot of things can go wrong.
+When you are injured in an auto accident due to someone else’s negligence, they should be held accountable.

 Professional transportation companies, delivery companies, shipping companies all make sure that their drivers have additional training and insurance.
 They know things go wrong even for their trained and experienced team of drivers, and they take extra precautions to protect themselves and those who have been victims of motor vehicle accidents.
-But, how does it work with Uber?
+But, how does it work with Uber and Lyft?

 Uber claims that they do not employee any drivers.
 They call those who serve as drivers “partner drivers” in an attempt to limit the company’s exposure to risk, among other reasons.
 Should they be taking more precautions?
 Is the parent company responsible for their approved freelancers?
 Should those freelance drivers be taking additional steps to safeguard the safety and welfare of both those they transport and others on the road?